cloud-bulldozer/e2e-benchmarking/workloads/upgrade-perf/README.md

 ### VERSION
 Default: ''
-The target version of the cluster.
-THIS IS A REQUIRED VARIABLE
+The version to upgrade to.
+The version must be on the list of previous or available updates.

-## TOIMAGE
+### TOIMAGE
 Default: ''
 This is an optional location of an image to upgrade to.

-If set you will STILL need to assign the VERSION variable as well to match what the end result will be.
+### LATEST
+Default: ''
+Upgrades to the latest version available in the channel when set to true.

+### CHANNEL
+Channel to set for the upgrade to find the image to upgrade to, they can found at https://github.com/openshift/cincinnati-graph-data/blob/master/channels/.
+The channel set on the cluster is not tweaked if this variable is not set.

 ### POLL_INTERVAL
 Default: 5